 “Makan Kenyang, Hati Senang!”
 That means “full belly, happy heart”!

-For supper goers, the restaurant is opened till 3AM DAILY, for you to have comforting bowls of congee, and dishes from assorted satay, roasted duck and chicken, to fried seafood.
+For late night goers, the restaurant is opened till 11pm daily, for you to have comforting bowls of congee, and dishes from assorted satay, roasted duck and chicken, to fried seafood.
 Time to gather your kakis.

 (Click PLAY for video highlights of Kota88 Restaurant.)

 “Chinese-Indonesian” did pique my curiosity.

 After looking through its menu, the concept seemed to centre around Chinese cuisine with local Indonesian influences.
 Think zhi-char dishes but incorporating some Indonesian sauces (such as kecap manis), spices and other elements.

 The cuisine type is also known as “Masakan Tionghoa Indonesia”, and the restaurant hailed from Glodok which is Jakarta’s’ Chinatown which brings along their authentic flavours.

 The kitchen is helmed by Executive Chef Ben, who has over 40 years of experience whipping up roast, BBQ pork delights, and Chinese-Indonesian style cooking.